Orange-OpenSource/conllueditor/README.md

 Whole sentences can be split with the `sentsplit <wordid>` command.
 The current sentences can be concatenated with the following sentence with `sentjoin` command.

+In order to create a multiword token, use the `compose <wordid> <length>` command.
+Click on the multiword token bar (at the bottom of the dependency tree/graph to open a dialogue which allows to delete the token (i.e. the n-m line).

-Currently enhanced dependencies cannot be editied in the GUI.
-Use the word endit window instead.
+Currently enhanced dependencies cannot (yet) be editied in the GUI.
+Use the word edit window instead.
 They are only shown in flat graph mode
 Empty words are shown in a dashed outline.
 The edit support is still limited

 # Multiuser/save/git